Unrecognizable Yet Identifiable: Image Distortion with Preserved Embeddings: Methods

-$L_2$ distance is also frequently used in image generations tasks \citep{shadow_removal_l2,style_transfer}.
+$L_2$ (Euclidean) distance is also frequently used in image generation applications \citep{shadow_removal_l2,style_transfer}.
 For grayscale images, it is defined as $\|X-Y\|_{F}$, where $\|\cdot\|_{F}$ denotes the Frobenius norm.
 For RGB images, similarly to \autoref{eq:l1_distance}, we define the $L_2$ distance as follows: